 The responsibilities of the Vice President, on the other hand, are pretty much just to support the President in whatever ways are needed.
 The Vice President may also fill in on days when the President is unavailable.
 Also note that the Board President can assign the VP to a particular task or place them in charge of a specific project on behalf of the HOA community.

 Most HOAs will also have a Secretary, who plays a crucial role in maintaining HOA records.
 The responsibilities of the Secretary may also include sending out notice for upcoming meetings, meticulously recording meeting minutes, and more.
-Much of the time, the Secretary will work closely with the President to create a meeting agenda, mapping out the basic flow of conversation for each gathering of the Board.
+Much of the time, the Secretary will work closely with the President to create an HOA and condo meeting agenda, mapping out the basic flow of conversation for each gathering of the Board.
 Finally, the Secretary may have additional responsibilities for HOA communications, such as sending out newsletters to association members.

 The Treasurer’s job is to handle all financial transactions on behalf of the community.
 These may include both incoming and outgoing transactions.
 For example, the Treasurer may collect dues and assessments from homeowners.
 (These payments are put to use maintaining common areas, like swimming pools or tennis courts.)
 The Treasurer may also be tasked with paying vendors (like lawncare professionals, or the folks who build the tennis courts).
 The Treasurer also creates financial reports, and will typically be asked to provide a financial update at each meeting.
 These Board member duties are crucial, as any lapse in financial management can create a rift in the community.
 In extreme situations, it may even invite legal trouble.